Create an NFS server on Oracle Linux

 --permanent

-ensures the setting persists a system reboot.--list-all
+ensures the setting persists after a system reboot--list-all

-will display the firewall settings and show that NFS traffic is allowed.
+will display the firewall settings and show that NFS traffic is allowed

 Enable and start the NFS service.